 World University Consortium – WUC

 Center for Complex Systems in Transition - CST (Stellenbosch University, South Africa)

 Workshop Chair: Garry Jacobs, CEO World Academy of Art and Science

 Speakers: Garry Jacobs, Mark Swilling, Mila Popovich

-It engages a set of core questions in order to reach a broader, transdisciplinary vision of education with society for the future.
+It engaged a set of core questions in order to reach a broader, transdisciplinary vision of education with society for the future.
 Delivery of such a vision necessitates engaging and cultivating eco-social intelligence in a continual process of reinvention and reimagining from the perspective of the sustainability of soil, soul, and society.
 It requires comprehensive, contextual, and competence-based education for transformation of the critical state of affairs in our increasingly complex and integrated world.
-Responding to these issues, the workshop examines three particular factors – a) scope and significance of education for the future; b) its potential for social change; and c) emerging examples that point the way ahead.
+Responding to these issues, the workshop examined three particular factors – a) scope and significance of education for the future; b) its potential for social change; and c) emerging examples that point to the way ahead.

 - Transdisciplinarity -- overcoming the compartmentalization of knowledge

 - Contextual learning -- integrating education with life in the real world